Cameron Boyce: 20082014: Early work and breakthrough as a child actor

+20152021: Further success with Descendants, Disney XD, and brief posthumously released adult roles

 In 2015, Boyce was one of the main cast members in Disney Channel's Descendants, playing Carlos, the son of Cruella de Vil.
 He later reprised the character for the animated shorts Descendants: Wicked World and in the sequels Descendants 2 and Descendants 3, the latter of which was released posthumously.

 In March 2018, Boyce was cast in the ABC comedy television pilot Steps, in the role of Becker, and was also cast in the indie film Runt, in the role of Cal.

 In January 2019, Boyce had joined the cast of HBO's Mrs. Fletcher.
 In April 2019, Boyce performed in the music video for "Almost (Sweet Music)" by Hozier.
 He choreographed the dance with dancer Christine Flores, who appeared in the video alongside him.
 In September 2019, it was announced that his clothing line called Archives, co-founded by him and stylist and designer Veronica Graye, would be released in November 2019.

 On July 14, 2020, a year after Boyce's death, the Alex Winter-directed documentary Showbiz Kids debuted on HBO.
 The film, which is about childhood stardom and its effects, includes interview footage of Boyce.
-It is dedicated to the memory of Boyce and former child actress Diana Serra Cary who had died on February 24, 2020.
+It is dedicated to the memory of Boyce and to former child actress Diana Serra Cary who died on February 24, 2020, at the age of 101.
 Just prior to his death, Boyce was to begin production with Sandler on a new project.
 The project he was due to star in with Sandler, Hubie Halloween, was released on October 7, 2020, with a dedication to Boyce that read, "In loving memory of Cameron Boyce.
 Gone way too soon and one of the kindest, coolest, funniest, and most talented kids we knew.
 You live on forever in our hearts and are truly missed everyday."

 Death

-On July 6, 2019, Boyce, aged 20, was found unresponsive at his home in Los Angeles, California.
+On July 6, 2019, at the age of 20, Boyce was found unresponsive at his home in Los Angeles, California.
 Authorities were called, and he was pronounced dead at the scene.
 According to a statement made by Boyce's family, Boyce died in his sleep "due to a seizure which was a result of an ongoing medical condition for which he was being treated".
 An autopsy was performed, but release of a cause of death was deferred pending further investigation.
-On July 9, 2019, Boyce's family confirmed that his death was caused by an epileptic seizure and that Boyce was previously diagnosed with epilepsy.
-The autopsy results were released by the Los Angeles County Department of Medical Examiner-Coroner on July 30, 2019, confirming Boyce's cause of death was due to sudden unexpected death in epilepsy.
+On July 9, Boyce's family confirmed that his death was caused by an epileptic seizure and that Boyce was previously diagnosed with epilepsy.
+The autopsy results were released by the Los Angeles County Department of Medical Examiner-Coroner on July 30, confirming Boyce's cause of death was due to sudden unexpected death in epilepsy.
 His body was cremated, and his ashes were returned to his family.